JannieI/canvas-workstation-V3/src/app/roadmap.md

     ----------
     - consider a much larger project, say with a visual GUI to show processes / transformations
     - consider: get the SQL for an Overlay query, might be useful
+    - get SQL back from an Overlay query -> show on screen so user can see
+    - consider data filters - then we have to store this and include in SQL Where clause ...

     Create DS via File:
     -------------------